aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/03_implementation/60_metadata persistence/_index.en.md

 Now, we are going to validate that user profile metadata stored in the DynamoDB table.

-➡️ Step 6: From the AWS Management Console, type "DynamoDB" in the search field at the top of the window and select **DynamoDB** from the list of services.
+➡️ Step 6: Navigate to the DynamDB dashboard.

+From the AWS Management Console, type "DynamoDB" in the search field at the top of the window and select **DynamoDB** from the list of services.

 {{< figure
 	src="/images/metadata-step6.png"
 	alt="Step 6"
 >}}

-➡️ Step 7: From the DynamoDB/Tables, find and click on table **wildrydes-step-module-resources-RiderPhotoDDBTable-XXXXX**.
+➡️ Step 7: View the table items.

+Click on **Tables**, then find and click on table **wildrydes-step-module-resources-RiderPhotoDDBTable-XXXXX**.
 Then, click on **veiw Items**.

 {{< figure
 	src="/images/metadata-step7a.png"